TennoAndros/Firebase-BlaBla/README.md

 To get started with BlaBla Realtime Chat, simply sign in with your Google or Facebook account, and you'll be ready to start chatting with friends and colleagues in no time.

+## Link to Deployed Version

+You can access the deployed version of BlaBla [here](https://realtime-chat-blabla.netlify.app/).

 ## Features

 ### 1. Google and Facebook Login